euphorie/osha.oiradoc/docs/manuals/editor2.rst

                 .. figure:: images/editor/editor_13_evaluation_risk.png
                     :align: center
+                    :alt: When choosing “Calculated” as the evaluation method, you may also set the default values for the calculation parameters.

-                    *When choosing 'Calculated' as the evaluation method, you may also set the default values for the calculation parameters.*
+                    *When choosing “Calculated” as the evaluation method, you may also set the default values for the calculation parameters.*

             * **Evaluation-free**:
                 In this case, you must set the priority to a fixed value.
 The end-user will not evaluate